TRABZI/flask_project-/README.md

 to run the application :

-1) In your terminal write : python demo.py
+1) In your terminal write :
+	* python seed.py
+	* python schema.py
+	* python demo.py
-2) got to ur browser and type : http://localhost:7000/
+2) got to ur browser and write : http://localhost:7000/
 3) Log-in using :
 		username = TRABZI
 		password = amine